Queen Elizabeth's Grammar School, Blackburn: Pastoral care

-The Arthur Holden Trophy is awarded each year to the House that has amassed the greatest number of points in various sporting events held throughout the year.
-Points towards the Marsden Merit Trophy are earned by way of credits for good, positive and helpful behaviour, as well as in teams in a range of “academic” activities, such as the keenly contested House Quiz, debating competitions and Maths Challenges.

 Academic

 The school has a strong track record of academic success, with nearly all pupils achieving the nationally recognised benchmark of at least five passes at GCSE grades A*-C, including English and mathematics.
 Over 70% of A level candidates typically obtain a place on their first choice course at their first choice university.
 In August 2011, it achieved a 100% passing rate in the A Levels.
 It is one of the few schools which offers both GCSE and A Level Classics.
 Pupils have several languages on offer to study including Latin, French, Spanish and German.

 Sport

 QEGS has also received a Sportsmark Gold award with Distinction for the school's outstanding commitment to sport and its links with local sports clubs.
 The QEGS 1st XI football team has won the Independent Schools Football Association Cup three times, the most recent victory coming in 2004.
 The school is one of the only Free schools in the area to offer Saturday sport, played at Lammack every Saturday morning during term-time.